DmitryDubovikov/Kafka-Python/README.md

 ## Project descriprion

 This is a simple example of using Apache Kafka with Python.
-Producer produces messages with text and consumer consumes it.
+Producer produces messages with texts and consumer consumes it.

 <img src="kafka.gif" alt="Gif">